Alameda Times-Star: History

-The newspaper was scheduled to close down, with the last issue of the paper published on November 1, 2011, along with a proposal to end publication of The Oakland Tribune, Hayward Daily Review, Fremont Argus and West County Times.
-On November 2, subscribers were to get copies of the new East Bay Tribune, a localized edition of the Mercury News.
-The plan was modified to no longer have the East Bay Tribune, but to merge the publication of the Times-Star with the Oakland Tribune.
+In 2006, the subsidiary became the Bay Area News Group.
+In 2011, the Times-Star was scheduled to close after merging with the Oakland Tribune, Hayward Daily Review, Fremont Argus and West County Times.
+Moving forward, subscribers would receive the East Bay Tribune, a localized edition of the San Jose Mercury-News.
+The plan was changed due to reader feedback, and this resulted in the Time-Star being absorbed into the Oakland Tribune.